Competition numbers of planar graphs: Competition-effective edge clique covers of graphs

-\begin{Rem} In the proof given above, we have actually shown a stronger statement that every minimum edge clique cover of a chordal graph consisting of maximal cliques is an effective competition cover. \end{Rem}
+\begin{Rem} In the proof given above, we have actually shown a stronger statement that every minimum edge clique cover of a chordal graph consisting of maximal cliques is a competition-effective edge clique cover. \end{Rem}

+Given a maximal clique $C$ of a graph $G$, an edge of $G$ is said to be \emph{occupied by $C$} if $C$ is the only maximal clique that covers it.

+\begin{Thm} Suppose that a nonempty graph $G$ satisfies the property that, for each maximal clique $C$, each vertex of $C$ is an end vertex of an edge occupied by $C$.
+Then $G$ has a competition-effective edge clique cover. \end{Thm} \begin{proof} Let $\CCC$ be the set of all maximal cliques of $G$.
+We first show that $\CCC$ is a minimum edge clique cover.
+Obviously $\CCC$ is an edge clique cover of $G$.
+Let $\CCC^*$ be a minimum edge clique cover of $G$ consisting of maximal cliques.
+Then clearly $\CCC^* \subset \CCC$.
+By the hypothesis, every clique in $\CCC$ has an edge occupied by it.
+Since an edge occupied by a maximal clique cannot be covered by any other maximal cliques, $\CCC$ with an element omitted no longer covers the edges of $G$.
+Therefore $\CCC^* = \CCC$ and so $\CCC$ is a minimum edge clique cover.